danthedeckie/simpleeval/README.rst

 Internally, it's using the amazing python ``ast`` module to parse the expression, which allows very fine control of what is and isn't allowed.
 It should be completely safe in terms of what operations can be performed by the expression.

-The only issue I know to be aware of is that you could, theroretically, create an expression which takes a long time to evaluate, which leaves the potential for DOS attacks.
+The only issue I know to be aware of is that you can create an expression which takes a long time to evaluate, or which evaluating requires an awful lot of memory, which leaves the potential for DOS attacks.
+There is basic protection against this, and you can lock it down further if you desire. (see the `Operators` section below)

 You should be aware of this when deploying in a public setting.

 The defaults are pretty locked down and basic, and it's very easy to add whatever extra specific functionality you need (your own functions, variable/name lookup, etc).

 Basic Usage
 -----------